node-formidable/formidable/README.md

    - `path` - the absolute path of the uploaded file on disk
    - `headers` - the HTTP headers that were sent along with this file
    - `size` - size of the file in bytes

-If you set the `form.hash` option, then `file` will also contain a `hash` property which is the checksum of the file.

 #### 'field' (name, value)